Faridpur-Magura: BR to extend rail line to Jhenaidah

 Bangladesh Railway is planning to extend the under-construction Faridpur-Magura rail line to Jhenaidah to connect it with the existing rail network.

-The chief engineer's office of BR (west zone) has already formed a committee to assess the project, officials said.
+The chief engineer's office of BR (west zone) has already formed a committee to assess the proposed extension, officials said.

 He said this while visiting the project site at Magura part.